kristinemlarson/gnssrefl/tests/use_cases/use_lthw.md

 ## WebApp

-lthw is one of the example cases for the [GNSS-IR webapp.](https://gnss-reflections.org/fancy6?example=p041) The webapp analyzes data in real-time, so please wait for 5-10 seconds.
+lthw is one of the example cases for the [GNSS-IR webapp.](https://gnss-reflections.org/fancy6?example=lthw) The webapp analyzes data in real-time, so please wait for 5-10 seconds.

-## Make SNR Files and take a quickLook at the data
+## Take a Look at the SNR data

 Translate the GPS data for the year 2018